 The extent to which services performed by the worker are a key aspect of the regular business of the company.
 If a worker provides services that are a key aspect of the company's regular business activity, it is more likely that the company will have the right to direct and control his or her activities.

-See Publication 15A Employer's Supplemental Tax Guide.
-For information about particular circumstances, consult a lawyer or an accountant.
+See Publication 15A, Employer's Supplemental Tax Guide.
+For additional information, consult a lawyer or an accountant.

 Hobby or business?